AntonC9018/hopper.cs/devlog.md

     // It will be given an id in the main init function automatically

-    // Now, if one wanted to add chains to this chain, either query it manually public void Thing() => Demo.MyChainPath(entity).Add(SomeHandler);
+    // Now, if one wanted to add handlers to this chain, either query it manually public void Thing() => Demo.MyChainPath(entity).Add(SomeHandler);

     // Or use the export attribute, e.g. like this